syntithenai/opensnips/snips-react-satellite/README.md

 This first session is visible in the demo log view.

-- ?? scalable use for a website would require the possibility for clients to subscribe to based on their userId.
+2. ?? scalable use for a website would require the possibility for clients to subscribe to based on their userId and/or siteId to limit the mqtt traffic that is received.

-To implement this would require that some services in the Hermes protocol suite to optionally support the userId in the topic string.
+To implement this would require that some services in the Hermes protocol suite to optionally support the userId/siteId in the topic string. ????

-## About

-This package provides a React component that shows a microphone and streams audio over mqtt in a dialog suitable for the [Snips Voice Platform](https://snips.ai) making it easy to develop web applications that behave as satellites in the Snips ecosystem.

-- The package only makes sense when used with a Snips voice server.

-- !!
-Note that the mqtt server must support web sockets for a web browser to talk directly.

-There are no settings in the snips mqtt server for websockets so an external broker may be required.
-See the docker files for websocket configuration of mosquitto.

-## Features

-- implements audioserver elements of the Snips hermes mqtt protocol supporting streaming audio to and from the device.

-- optionally implements the hotword server elements of the Snips hermes mqtt protocol using Porcupine running with WebAssembly in the browser.
-Currently the only available hotword is "Ok Lamp" (or a range of colors).

-I've requested snips and mycroft [here](https://github.com/Picovoice/Porcupine/issues/95)

-- implements the tts  server elements of the Snips hermes mqtt protocol using native voices or falling back to speak.js javascript tts generation.

-By default the first voice from speechSynthesis.getVoices() is used or if no voices are available falls back to speak.js to generate audio.

-Preferred voice can be set in the configuration panel.

-- long press or right click to show configuration page to select volume, tts voice, hotword, remote control and silence detection.

-- logs showing asr transcripts, intent and tts plus audio recordings for each asr transcript.
+3. To use the server hotword requires configuration in snips.toml to explicitly list siteIds on which to listen for the hotword.
+It would be useful allow wildcard configuration so for example all "browser_*" sites could be allowed for hotword listening.

+4. It would be useful if audioserver/playBytes messages could be discriminated by purpose - eg hotword bleep notifications, tts, general audio so that the client could choose to mute any of these categories.

+While TTS is currently local to the browser (and can be filtered), better voices would be available by sending tts/say which triggers audioserver/playBytes using a server created audio file of the text.

 ## Screenshots